ShortlistShortlistedRemoved from shortlist 142

 The Q6500 QuietPower also benefits from Briggs & Stratton’s CO Guard™ (opens in a new tab) carbon monoxide shutdown.
 This new patent-pending technology uses advanced algorithms to shut down the generator when harmful levels of carbon monoxide accumulate in the generator's operating area.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Briggs & Stratton Q6500 QuietPower, the following accessories are also included: oil and funnel.
+Alongside the standard documentation and an owner's manual (opens in a new tab) for quick setup, the Briggs & Stratton Q6500 QuietPower is bundled with additional accessories: funnel and oil.
 An official storage cover is also available, as a separate purchase.

 Product Videos